gthau/graphql-error-handling-with-union-and-fpts/article.md

 },
 ```

 The `validateIsNumber` and `validateIsUserId` are functions that return `Either<{ field: string; message: string }, TypeOfTheInput>`.
-If the input fails the validation, we get an object of field name and validation message in an `Left` either, otherwise we get the input value in the `Right` side.
+If the input fails the validation, we get an object of field name and validation message in the `Left` side, otherwise we get the input value in the `Right` side.

 The `validate` function takes a record of field to validator function and returns either an `InvalidInputError` or an object of input name to input value.